bunyaminonum/youtube-comments-sentiment-analyses/README.md

 - `README.md`: Provides an overview of the project, its purpose, and usage instructions.
 - `producer.py`: Script for collecting YouTube comments and sending them to Kafka.
 - `producer_config.json`: Configuration file for `producer.py`.
-- `sentiment-analyses.py`: Script for performing sentiment analysis on YouTube comments.
+- `sentiment-analyses.py`: Script for performing sentiment analysis on YouTube comments using the Gemini API.
 - `sentiment_analysis_config.json`: Configuration file for `sentiment-analyses.py`.
 - `telegram_bot.py`: Script for sending negative comments to a Telegram channel.
 - `telegram_bot_config.json`: Configuration file for `telegram_bot.py`.